 Before an application is submitted for review, all supplemental documents must have been received by the Department.
 A list of the documents for both International and Domestic students are listed above.

 The score requirements for the TOEFL, PTE, and IELTS-Academic exams can be found HERE.

 Graduate program staff can assist prospective students in determining the fit between the student and the program.
 Staff can facilitate a campus visit.
 If you would like to schedule a visit, there are two main options:

 The first, and most preferred, entails simply applying for admission to the program.
-All prospective students are welcome to attend our Open House in early November and some highly qualified admitted students may be invited to participate in Visitation Days in late February or early March (prior to the fall semester of your intended matriculation).
+All prospective students are welcome to attend our Open House in October and some highly qualified admitted students may be invited to participate in Campus Visit Days in February (prior to the fall semester of your intended matriculation).
 These organized visitation opportunities will allow you time to gather a great deal of first-hand information which we hope will help you in making a final decision about whether to attend KU.

 The second option is making arrangements to visit us on your own, outside of organized events.
 With early notification, we will do our best to work with you to provide information and schedule appointments with faculty when possible.

 Please contact the CPE Graduate Program Assistant, email@example.com or (785) 864-2900, if you would like to schedule a campus visit, or have questions about the program or the application process.

 The University of Kansas